felgueres/clustered-ab-test/README.md

 These forms of interaction underpin an increased volatility for both, demand and supply, making it increasingly complex for stakeholders to plan, manage and optimize capacity utilization of the existing electrical infrastructure.

 At a household-level, smart-metering technology is an enabler of a bi-directional communication between suppliers and consumers as well as a means to collect high temporal resolution data.
-This in turn enables the analysis of intra-day user behavior which, when combined to different stimulus, has the potential to minimize the demand volatility (at the low voltage level) and help reduce the overall network stress at key periods of time.
+This in turn enables the analysis of intra-day user behavior which, when combined to different stimulus, has the potential to minimize the demand volatility (at the low voltage level) and help balance the  power grid.

 Smart meters are expected to be fully deployed by 2020 in developed countries.
 Nevertheless, there are very few public datasets that carry quality and sufficient historical data of smart-metering.
 The dataset used in this project derives from the CER Smart Metering Project in Ireland (http://www.ucd.ie/issda/data/commissionforenergyregulationcer/), where 4,000 users were monitored and tested with time-of-use tariffs.